Obscene phone call

 An obscene phone call is an unsolicited telephone call where a person uses profane and/or sexual language to interact with someone who may be known to them or may be a complete stranger.
 Making obscene telephone calls for sexual arousal or other sexual pleasure is known as telephone scatologia and is considered a form of exhibitionism.

 Status as a paraphilia

 Telephone scatologia is usually classed as a paraphilia from a psychiatric viewpoint.
 It is in the DSM-5 as an other specified paraphilic disorder.
 Related psychiatric terms (such as coprophilia) were coined in Australia, the United States, and Germany; most of the pertinent literature is North American.
 From the viewpoint of the recipient of the calls, obscene calls may be considered to be a form of sexual harassment, stalking, or both.

 Legal consequences

 In some U.S. states, making obscene telephone calls is a Class 1 Misdemeanor.
 In the United Kingdom, obscene phone calls are punishable by a fine of up to £5,000 or up to six months in prison under the Criminal Justice and Public Order Act 1994.

-Reactions by unwilling recipients

-Generally, unwilling recipients of obscene phone calls are advised to simply hang up on obscene callers and then report the incident to the telephone company or the police.
-Even when Caller ID is not shown, calls are logged by the telephone company, so the perpetrator's phone number can be discovered.
-However, many people who regularly engage in obscene phone calls use payphones or prepaid cell phones, and in these cases, a more extensive investigation is necessary.
-The prevalence of internet telephony, and sophisticated international operations have also stymied the investigation of nuisance phone calls.